Botyto/BCloud/backend/core/README.md

 Major components (ordered by their dependencies):
 - `data` - tools for dealing with data persistance - be it an SQL database, file system/store or something else.
 - `app` - base container for the rest of the system.
 You can have more than one running at once.
+- `msg` and `cronjob` - Global communication and task scheduling systems.
+- `asyncjob` - System for executing jobs that take a long time (many minutes or even hours) and are prone to interruption.
+- `miniapp` - System for easily separating, enabling/disabling and versioning miniapps within the server.
 - `http` - the HTTP server part of the system.
+- `identity` - Authentication and authorization code built on top of the HTTP server.

 The way modules decide how to behave is done using context objects.
 Example: the `App` object uses an `AppContext`.